-For the unknown, CTR or Click-through-rate refers to a handy little program, which helps to know how many have viewed your advertisements and how many have actually clicked on it – yeah, seems pretty much a lot harmless, right?
+For the unknown, CTR or Click-through-rate refers to a handy little program that helps to know how many have viewed your advertisements and how many have actually clicked on them – yeah, it seems pretty much a lot harmless, right?
 Well, here’s the rub.

-Just by reprogramming a Bot to target some specific keywords, an attacker can easily alter your ad-copy in such a way that it bounces the user back to their search results – resulting in your sites bounce rate falsely increasing, which in turn, can have tremendously adverse/harmful impact over your websites ranking in the SERP.
+Just by reprogramming a Bot to target some specific keywords, an attacker can easily alter your ad copy in such a way that it bounces the user back to their search results – resulting in your site bounce rate falsely increasing, which in turn, can tremendously adverse/harmful impact over your websites ranking in the SERP.

 Make no mistake!
 Social media is always an excellent platform for businesses to meet their precious customers & vice versa.
-But alas, thanks to baddies, their power can also often turn evil – or in this case, putting up fake online IDs or reviews & tarnishing your names.
+But alas, thanks to baddies, their power can also often turn evil – or, in this case, putting up fake online IDs or reviews & tarnishing your name.

-Fortunately, it’s relatively easy to counter against such attacks, as you need only have to report them.
-And with illegal links, just Go and make sure to routinely visit your websites redirect section and report all the spamming, unrecognized links back to Google.
+Fortunately, it’s relatively easy to counter such attacks, as you only have to report them.
+And with illegal links, just Go and make sure to routinely visit your website’s redirect section and report all the spamming, unrecognized links back to Google.

 7) Fight against fake reviews